sfigg/commercialization-public/design/device-experiences/OEM-security-considerations.md

 **Note:** If you are an IT Professional and want to understand how to configure and deploy Bitlocker in your enterprise, see [Bitlocker](https://docs.microsoft.com/en-us/windows/device-security/bitlocker/bitlocker-overview) content.

 ## Windows Defender Credential Guard
+Credential Guard uses virtualization-based security to isolate and protect secrets (e.g., NTLM password hashes and Kerberos ticket-granting tickets) to block pass-the-hash or pass-the-ticket attacks.
+When Windows Defender Credential Guard is enabled, NTLMv1, MS-CHAPv2, Digest, and CredSSP cannot use the signed-in credentials.
+Thus, single sign-on does not work with these protocols.
+However, applications can prompt for credentials or use credentials stored in the Windows Vault which are not protected by Windows Defender Credential Guard with any of these protocols.
+It is strongly recommended that valuable credentials, such as the sign-in credentials, not be used with any of these protocols.
+If these protocols must be used by domain or Azure AD users, secondary credentials should be provisioned for these use cases.+
+When Windows Defender Credential Guard is enabled, Kerberos does not allow unconstrained Kerberos delegation or DES encryption, not only for signed-in credentials, but also prompted or saved credentials.

 To learn more about hardware requirements for Windows Defender Credential Guard, see [Windows Defender Credential Guard hardware requirements](OEM-credential-guard.md)

+**Note:** If you are an IT professional and want to understand how to configure and deploy Credential Guard in your enterprise, see [Protect derived domain credentials with Windows Defender Credential Guard](https://docs.microsoft.com/en-us/windows/access-protection/credential-guard/credential-guard).

 ## Windows Defender Device Guard
 Windows Defender Device Guard is a combination of enterprise-related hardware and software security features that, when configured together, will lock a device down so that it can only run trusted applications that are defined in code integrity policies.
 If the app isn’t trusted it can’t run, period.
 With hardware that meets basic requirements, it also means that even if an attacker manages to get control of the Windows kernel, he or she will be much less likely to be able to run malicious executable code.
 If you are an OEM building secure systems, you must provide the hardware to enable these features.